deepaksood619/deepaksood619.github.io/docs/technologies/kafka/kafka-streams.md

 # Kafka Streams

 Topics live in Kafka's storage layer - they are part of the Kafka "filesystem" powered by the brokers.
-In contrast, streams and tables are concepts of Kafka'sprocessing layer, used in tools like [ksqlDB](https://ksqldb.io/) and [Kafka Streams](https://docs.confluent.io/current/streams/index.html).
+In contrast, streams and tables are concepts of Kafka's processing layer, used in tools like [ksqlDB](https://ksqldb.io/) and [Kafka Streams](https://docs.confluent.io/current/streams/index.html).
 These tools process your events stored in "raw" topics by turning them into streams and tables - a process that is conceptually very similar to how a relational database turns the bytes in files on disk into an RDBMS table for you to work with.

 ![image](../../media/Technologies-Kafka-Kafka-Streams-image1.jpg)

-Anevent streamin Kafka is a topic with a schema.
+An event stream in Kafka is a topic with a schema.
 Keys and values of events are no longer opaque byte arrays but have specific types, so we know what's in the data.
 Like a topic, a stream is unbounded.

 ![image](../../media/Technologies-Kafka-Kafka-Streams-image2.jpg)